Harmful PFAS in drinking water and what it means for you.

-Contamination of drinking water usually occurs locally, near a facility where PFCs or products using them are manufactured, as well as around airfields where these chemicals were used to extinguish fires.
+Contamination of drinking water usually occurs locally, near a facility where PFAS or products using them are manufactured, as well as around airfields where these chemicals were used to extinguish fires.

-The EPA established the combined PFOA and PFOS Health Advisory level at 70 parts per trillion.
+The EPA established the combined PFAS Health Advisory level at 70 parts per trillion.
 The total amount of any Perfluorinated chemical in drinking water (the total of PFOA, PFOS and all other PFCs) cannot exceed 70 parts per trillion.
-The Health Advisory for PFOA/PFOS refers to the amount of PFOA/PFOS contained in water that you could consume daily for 70 years without any adverse effects.
+The Health Advisory for PFAS refers to the amount of PFAS contained in water that you could consume daily for 70 years without any adverse effects.

-Adverse Effects related to Cumulative Exposure to PFOA and PFOS in Drinking Water
+Adverse Effects related to Cumulative Exposure to PFAS in Drinking Water

 - Birth defects and developmental issues during pregnancy or for breastfed infants including low birth weight, accelerated puberty, skeletal formation issues